 Understanding and Treating Chronic Shame in Complex Trauma (Recorded)

-Note: This is an audit-only, 5 hour recorded workshop (no CE credit is offered at this time).
-After you sign up, you’ll receive a link to stream the video on Zoom.
+Note: This is a 5-hour recorded seminar.
+After you sign up, you’ll receive a link to stream the video on Zoom as well as instructions for completing a written post-test (required for CE credit).

 Chronic shame often underlies stuck places and lack of progress in therapy, and is an enduring problem in clients who have experienced complex trauma.
 By its very nature, shame is hidden from others, including the therapist, and is difficult to acknowledge.
 Shame is re-experienced in similar ways as traumatic memories, with symptoms of intrusion, avoidance, and arousal, and thus must be approached carefully within a window of tolerance of the client.
 Therapists often feel they do not have sufficient skills to address shame effectively, as it is so powerful, embedded, alienating, and disconnecting.
 Talking about shame is often an ineffective strategy by itself.